Nexus-Mods/NexusMods.App/docs/UICodingConventions.md

 - Visual Studio:  https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaVS
 - Rider: https://plugins.jetbrains.com/plugin/14839-avaloniarider

-Both are extensions can be found directly from the IDE plugin/extension managers.
+Both extensions can be found directly from the IDE plugin/extension managers.
 Using these extension is recommended for easier development.

 ## MVVM